isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The other currently defined service parameters mandatory (0), no-default-alpn (2), ipv4hint (4), ech (5),
 ipv6hint (6), and ohttp (8) are not usable in the DNR option.

-Further examples are provided in Kea sources in the ``all-options.json`` file in the ``doc/examples/kea6`` directory.
+Further examples can be found at :ref:`config-example-kea6-all-options-json`.
 The DHCPv4 option is nearly identical, and is described in :ref:`dnr4-options`.

 .. _ntp-server-suboptions: